Home of the Underdogs

 Punk Points screenshot

 While by no means an instant classic, Punk Points has a lot of character.
 Puzzles are simple, but logical, and there are alternate solutions to many puzzles.
 Although room descriptions are sparse and minimal, they are adequate.
-What makes the game a lot of fun for me is that in contrast to most games, here you have a chance to be a "bad boy" for once.
+What makes the game a lot of fun for me is that in contrast to most games, here you have a chance to be a bad boy for once.
 If, like me, you survived high school wishing that you were a bit more rebellious and assertive, Punk Points helps create that "what if" scenario.
-I also like the fact that you can lose your points as well as gain them: you can choose to obey orders to get by a sticky situation, or you can act like a punk.
+I also like the fact that you can lose your points as well as gain them: you can choose to obey orders to get out of a sticky situation.
 It's a lot of fun to replay a sequence in a different way, just to see how many points you can gain or lose.

 Reviewed by: Underdogs